microsoft/playwright/docs/src/api/class-android.md

 * since: v1.28
 - `deviceSerialNumber` <[string]>

 Optional device serial number to launch the browser on.
-If not specified, the browser will be launched on the first available device.
+If not specified, it will throw if multiple devices are connected.

 ### option: Android.launchServer.port
 * since: v1.28